sdv-dev/RDT/CONTRIBUTING.rst

 11. If this transformer is expected to help preserve relationships in the data, run the ``validate_transformer_quality`` function.
 If the quality is too low, make the necessary enhancements to the transformer.
-12. If the quality tests fail because there is no dataset for the transformer's data type, follow the steps in the `Adding a Dataset`_ section to add a real world dataset containing the new data type to the quality tests.
+12. If the quality tests fail because there is no dataset for the transformer's sdtype, follow the steps in the `Adding a Dataset`_ section to add a real world dataset containing the new sdtype to the quality tests.
 13. Run the ``validate_pull_request`` function as a final check and fix any errors reported.
 14. After all the previous steps pass, all the new and modified files can be committed and pushed to github, and a Pull Request can be submitted.
 Follow the steps in the